 CDS Interest Groups

 To support Community Development practitioners, researchers, and policy makers, CDS wants to provide more immediate ways to help communities take charge of changing context, challenges, and opportunities.
-To this end, the CDS Board has created this vehicle for topical and interest groups and networks to emerge as needed that are managed and facilitated through CDS Connect, a social network created for CDS members.
+To this end, the CDS Board has created CDS Connect, a social network for CDS for members to facilate topical and interest groups and build networks as needed to advance the field of community development.